Sunday, April 3, 2022

 The 43 story in BMX is a lot like the 420 story in marijuana/cannabis/weed culture.
 Something that started as a weird, little inside joke among a few friends, slowly grew into this worldwide thing in the subculture.
 I love the idea of that, how a little inside joke can organically grow, spread widely, and become a part of the subculture.
 So that's my take, with thanks to Maurice Meyer, on how the number 43 became the official lucky number of BMX freestylers worldwide.

 A few people, including Drob, reminded me that John Malkovich lives in apartment number 43, in the movie, Being John Malkovich.
-That movie, of course, was directed by Spike Jonze, who took my old job at Wizard Publications, and knew the 43 thing well from his years as a rider and BMX photographer.
-I couldn't find a shot of the actual door, though.
+That movie, of course, was directed by Spike Jonze, who got hired at Wizard Publications after I got laid off for not being cool enough.
+Spike knew the 43 thing well from his years as a rider and BMX photographer.
+I couldn't find a shot of the actual door in that movie, though.
 Just watch the movie again.

 Mat Hoffman lands his first 900 at 14:43 in this video.
-This is my footage, shot at the 2-Hip King of Vert in Kitchener, Ontario, Canada in the Spring of 1989.
-I shot the raw footage, and Eddie Roman edited it, and did the funny commentary, with some friends for the 2-Hip video, Ride Like a Man.
+This is footage I shot at the 2-Hip King of Vert in Kitchener, Ontario, Canada in the Spring of 1989.
+I shot the raw footage, and Eddie Roman edited it, and did the funny commentary, with some friends, for the 2-Hip video, Ride Like a Man.

 OFG (Old Fat Guys) BMX podcast #43 - Scotty Zabielski and friend.